RevatureProject02/Project02/README.md

   Admin:
-    an admin should be able to login. an admin should be able to approve/deny major change requests. an admin should be able to change all schedules(essentially has override permission). an admin should be able to ... an admin should be able to logout.
+    an admin should be able to login. an admin should be able to approve/deny major change requests. an admin should be able to change all schedules(essentially has override permission)(this can be split into a lot of stories). an admin should be able to ... an admin should be able to logout.